<< Click to Display Table of Contents >> Navigation: Payroll Module > Payroll - Further Topics > NSSA |

 The total of 9% to be paid to the nearest NSSA office before the 1st of each month.

 No NSSA contributions should be deducted from employees that are over 65 year old or who turn 65 during the current tax year.
-The employee will, however, continue to pay WCIF contributions.
+The employer will, however, continue to pay APWCS contributions.
 Belina PayrollHR has been designed to stop deducting contributions in the first period of the year where the employee has already turned 65 years old.

 The age limit for NSSA deductions is set up under the 'Setup' ,'Tax' then 'Existing' menu options.
 Enter 65 under the 'NSSA Age Limit'.